 Lexie Kite, PhD and Lindsay Kite, PhD have spoken to hundreds of thousands across the world since 2009 as keynote speakers at conferences, universities, treatment centers, community and corporate events, and school districts.
 They are available to speak both virtually and in person.
-We are booking speaking engagements through 2022, so please contact us to inquire about a specific date.
+We are booking limited speaking engagements, so please contact us to inquire about a specific date.
 Please send the dates/times you have in mind, location or virtual platform, host organization, and audience/event information.
 Speaking rates are negotiable.
 Lindsay is based in New York City and Lexie is based in Salt Lake City.

 Please feel free to inquire about scheduling a future event here.